nickmalleson/surf/presentations.md

  - 2017

+   - [Crime Analytics and the Role of Dynamic Simulation Models]({{site.baseurl}}/p/2017-11-20-NSCR-Crime_Analytics_ABM.html).
+Invited presentation to the [Netherlands Institute for the Study of Crime and Law Enforcement (NSRC)](https://www.nscr.nl/en/) - 21st November, 2017, Amsterdam.

    - [Forecasting Short-Term Urban Dynamics: Data Assimilation for Agent-Based Modelling]({{site.baseurl}}/p/2017-09-26-essa-da.html).
 Presentation to the [Social Simulation Conference](https://www.sim2017.com/about/) - the 13th Annual Conference of the European Social Simulation Association (ESSA).
 25-29 September 2017, Dublin, Ireland.

    - [Quantifying the Ambient Population using Big Data and Agent-Based Modelling]({{site.baseurl}}/p/2017-09-11-ectqg-surf.pdf).
 Presentation to the European Colloquium on Theoretical and Quantitative Geography ([ECTQG](http://www.geog.leeds.ac.uk/ectqg17/)) 7-11 September, 2017, York, UK.